How Long Does It Take To Evict A Tenant?

 Just a word of caution before I sign off and sail off into the sunset.

-While tenant evictions can typically take anywhere between 14 days and several months, I have heard of many cases where they have either dragged on for much longer, or at least, dragged on for much longer than necessary, because the proper procedures weren’t followed.
+While tenant evictions can typically take anywhere from 14 days to several months, I have heard of many cases where the process dragged on far longer than necessary because the correct procedures were not followed.

 I got you!